SAFETY ALERT FOR ORAL BUPRENORPHINE

 Chronic pain is pain that lasts for a long time.
-Opioids, such as methadone and Suboxone, are strong medications prescribed to help relieve chronic pain.
+Opioids are strong medications prescribed to help relieve chronic pain.
 While they’re effective, these drugs can also be habit-forming and lead to addiction and dependence.
-Therefore, they must be used carefully.
+So they must be used carefully.

-Methadone treats chronic pain and opioid addiction.
-Suboxone treats opioid dependence only.
+Methadone and Suboxone are both opioids.
+While methadone is used to treat chronic pain and opioid addiction, Suboxone is only approved to treat opioid dependence.
 Read on to learn more about how these two drugs compare.

 |What is the generic name?||methadone||buprenorphine-naloxone|

 |What are the brand-name versions?||Dolophine, Methadone HCl Intensol, Methadose||Suboxone, Bunavail, Zubsolv|

 |What does it treat?||chronic pain, opioid addiction||opioid dependence|

 |Is this a controlled substance?*||yes, it’s a Schedule II controlled substance||yes, it’s a Schedule III controlled substance|

 |Is there a risk of withdrawal with this drug?||yes†||yes†|

 * A controlled substance is a drug that is regulated by the government.
 If you take a controlled substance, your doctor must closely supervise your use.
 Never give a controlled substance to anyone else.
 Schedule II drugs have higher potential for addiction than Schedule III drugs.